abdulsalaam/bazinga-collab/README.md

-# Baziga: Collaborate in private
+# Bazinga: Collaborate in private
 This is a web based document collaboration editor.
 To run: